daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-29-Mcapitata-Development-ITS2-Analysis-Part-1.md

 categories: Mcapitata_EarlyLifeHistory_2020
 tags: ITS2 Molecular Protocol Mcapitata
 ---
-This post details MultiQC for the ITS2 analysis pipeline adapted from the pipeline [developed by Emma Strand](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2021-06-21-16s-Analysis-Pipeline.md).
+This post details MultiQC for the ITS2 analysis pipeline.
 16S files are analyzed in a separate post.

 # General Workflow